Sakthiyan/untangled/README.md

 # Untangled
-A reactjs app for unscrambled given words in browsers itself using trie data structure in javascript and web-worker
+A reactjs app for unscrambling a given word in browsers itself using trie data structure in javascript and web-worker